 - Compensation that could be awarded to a claimant shall be reduced or denied, depending on the degree of responsibility for the injury or death that is attributable to the victim.

 The Crime Victims’ Compensation Fund is the PAYER OF LAST RESORT.
-Expenses that are paid or eligible to be paid from other sources such as: health insurance, Medicaid, Workers’ Compensation, Medicare, and Indian Health Services may not be compensated.
+Expenses that are paid or eligible to be paid from other sources such as: health insurance, Medicaid, Workers’ Compensation and Medicare may not be compensated.
 Employer paid leave programs are also considered a collateral source when applying for work loss.
 Social Security benefits are a collateral source when applying for loss of support.

 If an application is DENIED, the victim or claimant is given a written explanation and instructions on how to exercise their right to APPEAL.
 The first appeal is to the Board.
 If a victim or claimant is still dissatisfied with the decision, the second step in the process is to file a petition in District Court.